seuha516/SNU_CV_2022_Team7/README.md

 ## How to run
 ### Set environment (using Docker)
 _**NOTE 1**: We have set Dockerfile so that the code can work in all environments, but tensorflow may not work in some OS. (ex.
 Mac M1)_
 _**NOTE 2**: This repository uses git LFS because of its high-capacity files.
-If the file below could not be cloned due to the usage limit of git LFS, it should be added directly by the following method._
+If the file below could not be cloned due to the usage limit of git LFS, it should be added directly by the following URL._
 **best-cnn-model.h5** : https://drive.google.com/file/d/1kSQ55StLWqfl1_dJzWRuQKrZHpml4csS/view?usp=share_link
 **u2net.onxx** : https://github.com/danielgatis/rembg#models